premk92/travel-log/README.md

 # travel-log

-This is a travel log application
+This is a travel log application edited